 Maggie all of a sudden finds herself keeping her blooming attraction to Benjamin in check, trying to set another date with Richard so they could talk and not listen to her elder sister who wants Maggie to leave Richard and have some fun with Benjamin.

 Then there’s Benjamin, who sometimes behave as if she should know who he is, till he tells her his identity.
 Maggie is a bit disappointed he’s not a spy as she’d guessed initially.

 Even knowing who he is, doesn’t change Maggie’s opinion of him and they continue their friendship.
-While they tiptoe around their attraction.
-Richard continues to dodge her attempts to talk to him and Maggie finds herself with more questions than answers.
+As they tiptoe around their attraction, Richard continues to dodge her attempts to talk to him and Maggie finds herself with more questions than answers.

 It’s a story kind of like virtual revenge on your ex, where the main lead ends up getting full revenge and everything she wants.
 Something that rarely if ever happens in real life.

-So if you’re (still) harboring bad feelings about your ex, maybe you’d like to read ‘The Shopping Swap’.
+So if you’re (still) harboring bad feelings for your ex, maybe you’d like to read “The Shopping Swap.”

 I cannot discuss characters in it as you stay in Maggie’s head and reformed playboy Benjamin plays his role perfectly.
 Meaning, all’s well that ends well.